Add To Favorites

 Ask each child in the class to create 3 wheels.
 Divide the back of a large paper plate into several pie sections using Crayola® Erasable Colored Pencils and a straight edge.
 Label sections with numbers around the outside edge using Crayola Ultra-Clean Markers.

 With Crayola Scissors, students cut out a circle from another plate (see the picture).
 Remind students to make it smaller than their numbered circles.
+Assist students as needed.
 Demonstrate to students how to divide it into sections that match the first plate.
 Write numbers on each section so all the numbers line up.

 On a third paper plate, draw a small center circle and add a tab.
 This tab needs to be large enough to cover numbers on the second circle.
 Cut out.
 On the tab, outline a large plus sign (or a minus sign to practice subtraction) and cut it out to make a hole in that shape.
 Write a number in the middle.